MJKWoolnough/limage/README.md

 }
 ```

-PalettedAlpha represents a paletted image with an alpha channel
+PalettedAlpha represents a paletted image with an alpha channel.

 #### func  NewPalettedAlpha

 ```go
 func NewPalettedAlpha(r image.Rectangle, p lcolor.AlphaPalette) *PalettedAlpha
 ```
-NewPalettedAlpha creates a new image that uses a palette with an alpha channel
+NewPalettedAlpha creates a new image that uses a palette with an alpha channel.

 #### func (*PalettedAlpha) At

 ```go
 func (p *PalettedAlpha) At(x, y int) color.Color
 ```
-At returns the color of the pixel at the given coords
+At returns the color of the pixel at the given coords.

 #### func (*PalettedAlpha) Bounds

 ```go
 func (p *PalettedAlpha) Bounds() image.Rectangle
 ```
-Bounds returns the limits of the image
+Bounds returns the limits of the image.

 #### func (*PalettedAlpha) ColorModel

 ```go
 func (p *PalettedAlpha) ColorModel() color.Model
 ```
-ColorModel a color model to tranform arbitrary colors to one in the palette
+ColorModel a color model to tranform arbitrary colors to one in the palette.

 #### func (*PalettedAlpha) IndexAlphaAt

 ```go
 func (p *PalettedAlpha) IndexAlphaAt(x, y int) lcolor.IndexedAlpha
 ```
-IndexAlphaAt returns the palette index and Alpha component of the given coords
+IndexAlphaAt returns the palette index and Alpha component of the given coords.

 #### func (*PalettedAlpha) Opaque

 ```go
 func (p *PalettedAlpha) Opaque() bool
 ```
-Opaque returns true if the image is completely opaque
+Opaque returns true if the image is completely opaque.

 #### func (*PalettedAlpha) PixOffset

 ```go
 func (p *PalettedAlpha) PixOffset(x, y int) int
 ```
-PixOffset returns the index of the Pix array corresponding to the given coords
+PixOffset returns the index of the Pix array corresponding to the given coords.

 #### func (*PalettedAlpha) Set